Narvik Municipality

 Narvik is located on the shores of the Ofotfjorden.
 The municipality is part of the traditional district of Ofoten of Northern Norway, inside the Arctic Circle.
-The municipality of Narvik borders the municipality of Hamarøy to the southwest, Evenes to the northwest, Bardu, Gratangen, Lavangen and Tjeldsund (in Troms og Finnmark county) to the north, and Norrbotten County (Lapland) in Sweden to the south and east.
+Narvik Municipality borders Hamarøy Municipality to the southwest; Evenes Municipality to the northwest; Bardu Municipality, Gratangen Municipality, Lavangen Municipality, and Tjeldsund Municipality (in Troms county) to the north; and Norrbotten County (Lapland) in Sweden to the south and east.

-The 3432 km2 municipality is the 10th largest by area out of the 356 municipalities in Norway.
-Narvik is the 57th most populous municipality in Norway with a population of 21,530.
-The municipality's population density is 6.3 PD/km2 and its population has decreased by 2% over the previous 10-year period.
+The 3432 km2 municipality is the 10th largest by area out of the 357 municipalities in Norway.
+Narvik Municipality is the 61st most populous municipality in Norway with a population of 21,580.
+The municipality's population density is 6.3 PD/km2 and its population has increased by 15.4% over the previous 10-year period.

 General information

-The municipality of Narvik was established on 1 January 1902 when the village of Narvik received status as a proper town and was separated from the large municipality of Ankenes.
+The municipality of Narvik was established on 1 January 1902 when the village of Narvik received status as a proper town (kjøpstad) and was separated from the large Ankenes Municipality.
 Initially, the town-municipality of Narvik had 3,705 residents.

-On 1 January 1974, the municipality of Ankenes was merged with the town-municipality of Narvik, forming a new, larger municipality of Narvik.
-After the merger, the new municipality of Narvik had 19,780 residents.
+On 1 January 1974, Ankenes Municipality was merged with the town-municipality of Narvik, forming a new, larger Narvik Municipality.
+After the merger, the new Narvik Municipality had 19,780 residents.
 On 1 January 1999, a small area of Narvik Municipality (population: 9) was transferred to the neighboring Evenes Municipality.

-On 1 January 2020, the municipality of Narvik was merged with the neighboring Ballangen Municipality and the eastern half of Tysfjord Municipality to form a new, larger municipality of Narvik.
-This occurred because in 2017, the municipal government agreed to the merger and the Parliament of Norway required Tysfjord to be split up.
+On 1 January 2020, Narvik Municipality was merged with the neighboring Ballangen Municipality and the eastern half of Tysfjord Municipality to form a new, larger Narvik Municipality.
+This occurred because in 2017 the municipal government agreed to merge after the Parliament of Norway required Tysfjord Municipality to be split up.